wp-plugins/nextgen-facebook/readme.txt

 div.tumblr-button { margin-right:10px; }
 </code>

-The "NGFB Social Buttons" widget adds an extra class name that you can use to create a different layout for the widget.
+The "NGFB Social Buttons" widget adds an extra class name that you can use to create a different layout for the widget buttons.
 For example, here are different styles for social buttons in a widget and added to the content.

 <code>
 .nbfg-widget-buttons .ngfb-buttons {